-Building on the success of Five Films For Freedom, the annual digital programme run by the British Council and BFI, More Films For Freedom brings you three new commissioned short films exploring LGBTIQ+ stories.
+Building on the success of Five Films for Freedom, the annual digital programme run by the British Council and BFI, More Films for Freedom 2020 brought three new commissioned short films which explored LGBTIQ+ stories.
 The films were made by British, Syrian, Palestinian and South African filmmakers.

-We're making them available online throughout the summer, when many Pride celebrations have been postponed this year due to the COVID-19 pandemic, as a way of linking and celebrating LGBTIQ+ communities everywhere.
+They were made available online throughout the summer, when many Pride celebrations were postponed due to the COVID-19 pandemic, as a way of linking and celebrating LGBTIQ+ communities everywhere.

-This year’s pilot programme supports creative collaborations exploring LGBTIQ+ themes.
-The three selected projects showcase a breadth of distinctive filmmaking voices and explore diverse themes including sexuality and conflict, intergenerational gay culture, migration and family ties.
+This pilot programme supported creative collaborations exploring LGBTIQ+ themes.
+The three selected projects showcased a breadth of distinctive filmmaking voices and diverse themes including sexuality and conflict, intergenerational gay culture, migration and family ties.

-We invite audiences everywhere to watch one film each month in solidarity with LGBTIQ+ communities in places where freedom and equal rights are limited.
+We invite audienced everywhere to watch one film each month in solidarity with LGBTIQ+ communities in places where freedom and equal rights are limited.

 Want to know more about the films?

-Available to view from 15 June – 14 July
+Available to view 15 June - 14 July

 Director | Christopher Manning